Exhibit D: Pumpkin Caramels!

 Add dates to the food processor and mix until a ball forms.
 Then add in pumpkin butter (or puree) and spices and mix.

 While mixing, stream in melted coconut oil until a paste forms, scraping down sides as needed.
-If it won’t mix, add 1-2 Tbsp hot water - this will depend on the size and stickiness of your dates.
+If it won’t mix, add 1-2 Tbsp hot water (amount as original recipe is written // adjust if altering batch size) - this will depend on the size and stickiness of your dates.
 Taste and adjust spices as needed.

 Transfer mixture to the freezer to chill/harden for at least 2 hours, preferably 4-6.
 You want it to be tacky enough to allow for handling and rolling into balls.